 “Can college towns in rural areas save our rural economy?” asks Joshua Kim.
-His answer, published recently in Inside Higher Ed, may be a bit deflating, but there may not be a reason to completely throw in the towel.
+His answer, published in Inside Higher Ed, may be a bit deflating, but there may not be a reason to completely throw in the towel.

 The larger conversation, Kim acknowledges, involves the perceived divide between the rural and the urban.
 And whereas we may think “Iowa” as rural, in fact, the Northeast, too, is largely rural — and in both cases, these seemingly isolated areas are homes to large numbers of colleges.